Sir William "Longleg" Douglas, 3rd Lord of Douglas

 1. Hugh of Douglas - The indenture between Sir Hugh de Abernethy and Longlegs for his marriage to Marjory is the earliest charter of the Douglases which escaped destruction.
 It is dated 1274.

-2. William (le Hardi) 5th of Douglas
+2. William (le Hardi), 5th of Douglas

 3. Willelma (of Douglas) Douglas

 Marriage 2 Constance of Batail, through whom he obtained the rich Manor of Fawdon in Northumberland.
+This marriage is assumed.

 A further daughter, Margaret, mother unknown, is stated to have married Richard Keith, son of Sir Hervey de Keith, Earl Marischal of Scotland (in charge of the horses of the King of Scots).